vijay1996/Inpusplugin/README.md

 - CSS
 - AJAX

-As its core logic, the plugin presents an endpoint which is the only means to access it.
+As its core logic, the plugin presents a search box and a link below the the search box which are the only means to access it.

+Names, Usernames, Email IDs, Cities, Phone numbers etc can be entered into the search box.
+As the keyword is being typed in the search box, suggestions appear.
+On clicking the suggestion, the user which contains the keyword being entered will be displayed below.

- On, clicking this endpoint, a call is made to a REST api (https://jsonplaceholder.typicode.com/users) that responds with a user list in JSON format.
+ On, clicking the link below the searchbox, it will redirect to the plugin webpage that displays user id, name, username, email id and phone number of all users that are returned after making an AJAX call to a REST api (https://jsonplaceholder.typicode.com/users) that responds with a user list in JSON format.

- The plugin processes this response and displays the following user details -
+ The plugin processes this response and displays the following user details in a table format -
 - User ID
 - Name of the user
-- username in a table format.
+- username
+- Email ID
+- Phone number

  Each user item listed in the table is clickable.

- On clicking the user item, the plugin makes a call to the same REST api (https://jsonplaceholder.typicode.com/users/{user_id}), but this time it appends the user id at the end to fetch the detail of the individual user.
+ On clicking the user item, the plugin makes an AJAX call to the REST api (https://jsonplaceholder.typicode.com/users/{user_id}), but this time it appends the user id at the end to fetch the detail of the individual user.

  Once the request is made, the response of the REST api is then listed out in the table format.